xl-tang01/UaUDeblur/readme.md

 ### Lai dataset
 Run 'DIDRP_Lai_demo.py'
 ### Inaccurate-kernel datasets
 Run 'KernelGen_Inacu.m' to generate inaccurate kernels.
-For a motion blur with lengths of 20 pixels and orientations of 10 degree:
+For a motion blur with lengths of 20 pixels and orientations of 10 degrees:

 `ker = fspecial('motion', 20, 10);`